Cerebrum: Language and communication

-Speech and language are mainly attributed to the parts of the cerebral cortex.
+Speech and language are mainly attributed to parts of the cerebral cortex.
 Motor portions of language are attributed to Broca's area within the frontal lobe.
 Speech comprehension is attributed to Wernicke's area, at the temporal-parietal lobe junction.
 These two regions are interconnected by a large white matter tract, the arcuate fasciculus.
 Damage to the Broca's area results in expressive aphasia (non-fluent aphasia) while damage to Wernicke's area results in receptive aphasia (also called fluent aphasia).